 TIP #6: If the forecast is for rain, then don’t forget your raincoats and umbrellas.
 Although it’s a museum, everything is outdoors (and even more so than in the summer).

-For more information on the place at Halloween, see the Burnaby Village Museum website.
+For more information about the place at Halloween, see the Burnaby Village Museum website.

 To learn more about the museum in general, check out Burnaby Village, or for the museum in December see Heritage Christmas.